 Conclusion on POS System Features

-Gone are the days when retails owners have to choose between systems lacking such essential POS features.
+Gone are the days when retail owners had to choose between systems lacking such essential POS features.
 An adequate point of sale should have all of these.
 Importantly, it should be flexible and adapt to your business.
-Compatibility with outside POS software is key to this.
-Let us know if you have any questions about what Korona can do and how we can help make your life a little easier and your business grow.
+Compatibility with outside POS software is a key feature of a good POS system.
+Let us know if you have any questions about what KORONA POS can do and how we can help make your life a little easier and your business grow.